 NoteWe did not use the O-ring at first because your new flange is less “squishable” than the original, and in some pens it won’t allow you to seat the nipple.

 When you are satisfied that the pen is properly sealed, slide the pressure bar back onto the secondary lever, screw the end cap back onto the barrel, reseat the nib and feed, and breathe a sigh of relief.

 Ink your pen, tune the nib if it needs tuning, and use it!

-The jewel remover is a pure white gum rubber bottle stopper of the right size.
+The jewel remover is a No 5 pure white gum rubber bottle stopper.
 Neither a cork nor a black rubber stopper will work for removing jewels because they do not have the right compressibility or coefficient of friction.

 The information in this article is as accurate as possible, but you should not take it as absolutely authoritative or complete.
 If you have additions or corrections to this page, please consider sharing them with us to improve the accuracy of our information.